5 reasons to visit the Falkland Islands

 A rockhopper penguin surrounded by black-browed albatross at West Point

-If the Falklands Islands were easier to get to they would receive significantly more visitors each year on the back of their impressive.
+If Falklands Islands vacations were easier to get to we have no doubt they would receive significantly more visitors each year.
 For birders in particular the islands are a fantastic destination: there are 227 recorded species here, with 59 regular breeders and two endemics to cross off the life list, including the Falkland steamer duck.

-The change to see up to five of the world’s penguin species is also a major drawcard.
-Gentoo, magellanic, rockhopper, macaroni and king penguins are all found here.
+The change to see up to four of the world’s penguin species is also a major drawcard.
+Gentoo, magellanic, rockhopper, and king penguins are all found here.
 The chance to see groups of resplendent kings marching along empty white beaches is unique to the Falkland Islands and makes for truly great photo opportunities.
-Whales and dolphins are a common sight offshore and there's always the chance of seeing lazing sealions or giant elephant seals hauled up on the beaches,
+Whales and dolphins are a common sight offshore and there's always the chance of seeing lazing sealions or giant elephant seals hauled up on the beaches.

 What makes the Falklands wildlife so special is how accessible it is.
-Many species have no fear of people and it’s far from uncommon for the patient observer to be approached by a curious penguin or inquisitive caracara, making for some unforgettable wildlife encounters.
+Many species have no fear of people and it’s far from uncommon for the patient observer to be approached by a curious penguin or inquisitive caracara, making for some unforgettable wildlife encounters during Falkland Islands cruises.

 History